 Multipart/Alternative MIME format

 The most important thing to know about HTML email is that you can’t just attach an HTML file and a bunch of images to a message, then click send.
 Most of the time, your recipient's email application will break all the paths to your image files by moving your images into temporary folders on the recipient's hard drive.
 You can’t just paste all your code into your email application, either.
 Most email apps send messages in plain-text format by default, so the HTML won’t render.
-Your recipients would just see all that raw source code, instead of the pretty email that you made them.
+Your recipients would just see all that raw source code, instead of the email you designed for them.

 Delivering HTML email